Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Desember 2024 13.36.31 UTC
+- WIB: Rabu, 4 Desember 2024 14.26.39 UTC
-- WITA: Rabu, 4 Desember 2024 14.36.31 UTC
+- WITA: Rabu, 4 Desember 2024 15.26.39 UTC
-- WIT: Rabu, 4 Desember 2024 15.36.31 UTC
+- WIT: Rabu, 4 Desember 2024 16.26.39 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: motivational
+Kategori: friendship